[Investigation] EU taxpayers in the dark on US corona-drug deal

 And so, the preliminary WHO report never reached the commission until after the contract was signed.

-The European Medicines Agency (EMA) in Amsterdam also gave the disputed US medicine conditional approval back in July, based on the results of an American trial.
+The European Medicines Agency (EMA) in Amsterdam gave the disputed US medicine conditional approval back in July, based on the results of an American trial.

 But the EMA also said it learned about the WHO study in a verbal update by WHO staff on 9 October - the day after the agreement between the EU and Gilead was signed.